lastlystudios/goldilocks/README.md

-# Goldilocks
+# Goldilocks (pre-alpha!)

-Want to make a project quickly without many compromises?
-Cool that is why this exists.
-The Goldilocks framework is an opinionated project builder that lets anyone quickly make a web project that is beautiful, durable, and manageable.
+### Low-code > No-code

+Make projects quickly without making compromises. __The Goldilocks Framework__ is an opinionated, low-code project builder designed by/for Lastly Studios.
+Goldilocks makes building beautiful, durable, and manageable web products a breeze.

+This framework is available here in its most basic form, for free under a BY 4.0 License (attribution required).
+Please visit [goldilocks.dev](https://goldilocks.dev) for different license options and a *much* better experience.

 All Goldilocks resources are crafted to split the difference between design, engineering, and practicality.

-Goals:
+#### Features:
-- Super easy long-term support (no node_modules)
+- Effortless long-term support (no node_modules)
-- Crazy fast for builders and end-users (static)
+- Crazy-fast for both builders and end-users (pre-rendered static sites)
-- Encourage one-off, yet site consistent designs
+- Encourage bespoke, consistent designs
-- Componentize common elements
+- Componentized common elements
-- Highly extensible, low lock-in (host anywhere)
+- High extensibility, low lock-in (host anywhere)

-Stack (requirements):
+#### Stack (requirements):
 - Hugo: an awesome lightweight framework that has enough options to cover most use cases.
-- CSS preprocessing:  Stylus as default, Sass optional.
+- CSS preprocessor:  Stylus as default, Sass optional.

+---
+## Usage
+### Command line (under-development)
 ##### *Commands wrap and extend the `hugo` function

 Install: